eweast/BencodePy/README.md

 ##TODO
-1. Benchmarks for encoding.
+1. Determine method of distributing the optimized (cythonized) version of bencodepy.
-2. Determine method of distributing the optimized (cythonized) version of bencodepy.
+2. Consider async file read; I may hold off until someone creates a request on the Github issue tracker.

 ##License
 Copyright © 2014 by Eric Weast